MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/developer/reference/error-code-reference.md

 [!INCLUDE[cc-use-with-omnichannel](../../../includes/cc-use-with-omnichannel.md)]

-Here are the error codes and error messages that are returned by the live chat SDK JavaScript API methods.
+Here are the error codes and error messages that are returned by the live chat SDK methods.

 |Error code|Error message|
 |-----|-----|